Import Users via API and Google Sheets

 💁🏽 Pro Tip

-Zendesk has a limit of 100 rows per import BUT our script has thought of this too so go ahead and paste in as many rows as you need.
+Zendesk has a limit of 100 rows per import BUT our script has accounted for this, so you can paste in as many rows as you need.

 2. Give your project a name

-3. Copy the following script to your clipboard
+3. Copy the following script into the editor

 function importUsersToZendesk() {